A [Checklist] For What To Pack For Tulum

 If you plan on doing any yoga or exercise, you’ll need a pair of tights to do it in!
 These are also great for day outings where you’ll be very active.

-Pack light pyjamas with a pair of linen pants just in case of some cool nights.
+Pack light pajamas with a pair of linen pants just in case of some cool nights.

 You do not need a whole shoe bag for Tulum.
 Since you’ll be on the beach a lot of the time, all you need is shoes for the fun activities you’ll be doing, like hiking or going out.
 Take a look at the 3-4 essential pairs of shoes you’ll need below.